Fixed Asset Management

 Inventories

 The purpose of the physical inventory is to verify the existence, and location of fixed assets, and to validate the accuracy of the university’s accounting records.
-The Fixed Asset Department conducts and manages an annual inventory for assets purchased by the university or acquired with federal or private sponsor funding, as well as government-furnished assets and loaned equipment.
+The Fixed Asset Department conducts and manages a perpetual physical inventory process for assets purchased by the university and a biennial physical inventory for assets acquired with federal or private sponsor funding, as well as government-furnished assets and loaned equipment.
 The Fixed Asset Department reports any material unresolved differences to the school or division finance team for resolution.
 The finance director of each school and division approves final finished inventory report, including any assets write-offs.

 Dispositions

-When fixed assets acquired for a sponsored project are no longer needed for that project, the Fixed Asset Department works with the principal investigator, Office of the Vice Provost for Research (OVPR) and other appropriate university personnel to identify plans for the fixed asset and receive approval for proper disposal of the asset in accordance with Federal Guidance and the FAR Part 45 or other applicable sponsor guidelines.
+When fixed assets acquired for a sponsored project are no longer needed for that project, the Fixed Asset Department works with the principal investigator, Office of the Vice Provost for Research (OVPR), and other appropriate university personnel to identify plans for the fixed asset and receive approval for proper disposal of the asset in accordance with federal regulations or other applicable sponsor guidelines.

 For disposal of surplus property in general, see the Surplus University Property Policy.